lowRISC/opentitan/hw/ip/flash_ctrl/doc/_index.md

 When a read transaction is sent to flash, the following steps are taken:
 *  A check is performed against the local cache
-   * If there is a hit (either the entry is already in cache, or the entry is currently being processed), the transacton is immediately forwarded to the response queue.
+   * If there is a hit (either the entry is already in cache, or the entry is currently being processed), the transaction is immediately forwarded to the response queue.
    * If there is not a hit, an entry in the local cache is selected for allocation (round robin arbitration) and a flash read is issued.
 *  When the flash read completes, its descrambling attributes are checked:
    * If descrambling is required, the read data begins the descrambling phase - at this time, a new flash read can be issued for the following transaction.